IIIF/api/source/api/presentation/3.0/index.md

 ### 5.9.
 Paging

 In some situations, annotation lists or the list of manifests in a collection may be very long or expensive to create.
 The latter case is especially likely to occur when responses are generated dynamically.
-In these situations the server may break up the response using [paging properties][paging].
+In these situations the server may break up the response using [paging properties][paging-prezi30].
 The length of a response is left to the server's discretion, but the server should take care not to produce overly long responses that would be difficult for clients to process.

 When breaking a response into pages, the paged resource _MUST_ link to the `first` page resource, and _MUST NOT_ include the corresponding list property (`collections` for a collection, `otherContent` for a layer).
 For example, a paged layer would link only to an annotation list as its first page.
 If known, the resource _MAY_ also link to the last page.